learn-co-curriculum/rails-generators-readme/README.md

 * A new directory for all of the view templates along with a view template file for each of the controller actions that we declared in the generator command

-* A number of view based tests

-* A view helper method file and spec helper file
+* A view helper method file

 * A Coffeescript file for specific JavaScripts for that controller